AudioKit/AudioKit/docs/README.md

 4. We want to inspire the next generation of audio app developers and we do that by highlighting AudioKit-powered apps and by creating our own apps under the "AudioKit Pro" brand including the world's most downloaded synth "AudioKit Synth One" and a host of other AudioKit Pro apps.

+## Github Wiki

+AudioKit's inline comments are processed by [SwiftDoc](https://github.com/SwiftDocOrg/swift-doc) and automatically create documentation on [AudioKit's Github Wiki](https://github.com/AudioKit/AudioKit/wiki).

+## Migration Guide

+The [Migration Guide](MigrationGuide-4.x-to-5.0.md) contains a lot of good information on converting your app from Version 4 to 5.

 ## Examples

 The primary source for AudioKit examples is the [AudioKit Cookbook](https://github.com/AudioKit/Cookbook).
 This app contains all of the mini-examples that used to be included with AudioKit.